 Typical sector weights +/-11% versus benchmark, stock weights +/-5%.

 There are some limits placed on the portfolio but these could result in significant divergences from the benchmark from time to time.

 |Average monthly relative returns||Bestinvest MRI|

 |Performance figures are based on the average of monthly percentage returns relative to the benchmark index.|

 Colwell joined Threadneedle in January 2010, having previously been at Aviva from January 2007.
 Previously, he worked as a fund manager at Credit Suisse Asset Management from 2002 and was responsible for a range of institutional pension funds, the Sun Life of Canada closed funds, as well as retail portfolios.
 He started his investment career at Schroders as a pharmaceuticals analyst, then becoming a portfolio manager for five years.
 He joined the industry from the Bank of England.
 He holds a BA (Hons) in Banking & Finance and is an associate member of both the IIMR and CIB.

-Richard Colwell has 12.6 years experience of managing mutual funds in this sector.
+Richard Colwell has 12.8 years experience of managing mutual funds in this sector.
 Over this period the average monthly return relative to the benchmark index has been +0.11%.
 During the worst period of relative performance (from February 2016 - December 2017) there was a decline of 8% relative to the index.
 The worst absolute loss has been 39%.
-Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is more than 99%.
+Statistically, we estimate the probability that this fund manager is adding value, rather than being lucky, is 99%.

 |Periods of worst performance|